 On my iPad and I use it to make outfits and add them to the calendar.
 If I am doing challenges, I can tag them or label them for each challenge name.
 I also use it to make beauty bundles and capsules for travel or seasons of the year.

 Sue: I have Stylicious on my iPad and use it to keep track of a season’s capsule.
 When I plan an outfit I store the details on a page for future reference.
 However, I don’t use it religiously and forget how to get the best out of it.
 I don’t like that the background stays in place and can look messy.

 Sue: I’ve been using Stylebook for myself for a while.

 I think it is great for capsules!
 Easy to load in 16 items of clothing.
 I started adding every new piece of clothing I have purchased into it.
 Really easy from stores websites.
 Their pictures look much better than my photos.
 I love capsules so I have been using it to design my capsule for season.
 I have been using my OOTD photos in inspiration section.
 Sometimes I create a look that has each piece of clothing and then how it looks on.

-* You can wifi send looks or clothing to another user with the stylebook app.
+- Send looks or clothing to another user with the stylebook app via WiFi.
 (I used this with my friend to add items to her stylebook from mine and I use it to sync the stylebook app on my iphone and ipad.

 Margaret: I use it on my iPhone.
 It’s a good resource for having all of your clothing that you want to track on file without having to go through your clothes.
 Makes it very easy to keep track on the quantity you have in various areas of the wardrobe and whether or not you have too many or too few.
 Also it’s great for people who want to track wears, cost per wear, make outfit combinations, etc.